top of page

 February 2, 2023

 Josh successfully defended his dissertation titled "Epigenetic and neurodevelopmental consequences of early life experiences."
+He heads to the University of Delaware to begin his post-doc.
 Congrats, Dr. Danoff!

 Emma Whelan wins Maury Pathfinder Award